Israrkhan371/Enterprise_Knowledge_Intelligence_Engine/docs/evaluation_report.md

 ### Results

 *Pending a live run — this table is not yet filled in.
-A first attempt (Aug 18) ran all 40 queries in one go and hit the free-tier daily quota on the very first request (`0 / 40` scored) — the account's daily Gemini quota was already used up by earlier testing that day.
-Run in batches under `--limit` (see above), ideally as the first Gemini-calling work of the day, and paste the combined summary here to finalize this section.*
+Three attempts on Aug 18 (a full 40-query run, then `--offset 15 --limit 15`, then `--offset 30`) all scored 0 queries — every call failed immediately with `RESOURCE_EXHAUSTED`, confirming the account's daily Gemini quota (20 requests/day/model) was fully used before this script's first call that day, not by a bug in the harness.
+Splitting into smaller batches doesn't help once the day's quota is already at zero; see § 3's "Running the citation accuracy check" for options (wait for the daily reset, enable billing, or spread `--offset`/`--limit` batches across separate days with no other Gemini calls in between).
+Run successfully and paste the combined summary here to finalize this section.*

 | Metric | Value |
 |---|---:|